raulgzm/github_top_contributors/README.md

 ```

 ## Test API
-Now you open your web-browser at:
+Now you can open your web-browser at:

 ```
 http://172.16.1.10/api/v1_0/search/?location=barcelona&page_size=50